Don't hesitate to contact us - we'd love to help you out!

-Catholic missionary Eugene Eyrauds heard about the unfortunate happenings at Rapa Nui, so he went for a nine month visit in 1864.
+Catholic missionary Eugenio Eyraud heard about the unfortunate happenings at Rapa Nui, so he went for a nine month visit in 1864.
 Two years later, he established a Catholic mission.
 The missionaries told the natives to abandon their old practises, such as that of the birdman competition, which they did.
 They converted all natives to christianity.
 No slave trade ever occurred at Easter Island again.

 No colonising country had any particular interest in Rapa Nui because of its remoteness.
-Britain recommended Chile to claim it to stop France from doing the same.
+Britain recommended Chile to claim it to keep France from doing it first.
 In 1888, Chilean naval captain Policarpo Toro let the current Rapa Nui king Atamu Tekena (who wasn't really of straight royal lineage, but only someone assigned by the real king to rule) sign a deed, giving Chile

 full and entire sovereignty over the island, while the Rapa Nui translation used words such as